- Describe the symptoms, results, and risk factors of major depressive disorder

 - suicidal ideation: thoughts of death (not just fear of dying), thinking about or planning suicide, or making an actual suicide attempt.

 Major depressive disorder is considered episodic: its symptoms are typically present at their full magnitude for a certain period of time and then gradually abate.
 Approximately 50%–60% of people who experience an episode of major depressive disorder will have a second episode at some point in the future; those who have had two episodes have a 70% chance of having a third episode, and those who have had three episodes have a 90% chance of having a fourth episode (Rothschild, 1999).
-Although the episodes can last for months, a majority a people diagnosed with this condition (around 70%) recover within a year.
+Although the episodes can last for months, a majority of people diagnosed with this condition (around 70%) recover within a year.
 However, a substantial number do not recover; around 12% show serious signs of impairment associated with major depressive disorder after 5 years (Boland & Keller, 2009).
 In the long-term, many who do recover will still show minor symptoms that fluctuate in their severity (Judd, 2012).

 Results of Major Depressive Disorder

 Major depressive disorder is a serious and incapacitating condition that can have a devastating effect on the quality of one’s life.
 The person suffering from this disorder lives a profoundly miserable existence that often results in unavailability for work or education, abandonment of promising careers, and lost wages; occasionally, the condition requires hospitalization.
-The majority of those with major depressive disorder report having faced some kind of discrimination, and many report that having received such treatment has stopped them from initiating close relationships, applying for jobs for which they are qualified, and applying for education or training (Lasalvia et al., 2013).
+The majority of those with major depressive disorder report having faced some kind of discrimination and many report that having received such treatment has stopped them from initiating close relationships, applying for jobs for which they are qualified, and applying for education or training (Lasalvia et al., 2013).
 Major depressive disorder also takes a toll on health.
 Depression is a risk factor for the development of heart disease in healthy patients, as well as adverse cardiovascular outcomes in patients with preexisting heart disease (Whooley, 2006).

 Risk Factors for Major Depressive Disorder